 French sparkling wine produced outside the Champagne Wine Region.

-The main grape varieties used in the production of cava are white grapes: Macabeo, Xarel lo and Parellada.
-Other varieties such as Chardonnay or Pinot Noir and, to a lesser extent, Subirat parent (Malvasía) are also used.
+There are many options and possible changes to the exact makeup of each manufacturer's liquor inspection activities.
+The amount of sugar will determine the type of cava made, the cava ferments are naturally the driest and are made without adding sugar (0-3 grams per liter of natural sugar).
+The main grape varieties used in the production of cava are white grape: Macabeo, Xarel·lo and Parellada.
+Other varieties are also used such as Chardonnay or Pinot Noir and, to a lesser extent, Subirat parent (Malvasía).
 For the rosé cavas the varieties of black grapes Garnacha, Monastrell and Trepat are used.

 Sparkling wines made in Spain.

 Aguja wine is a young, non-sparkling wine that must be consumed in the same year to fully appreciate its freshness and sparkling charm.

 The "needle" wine is not cava, nor sparkling wine.
 It is precisely because of its origin or production that it retains a small amount of carbon dioxide from the fermentation of sugar.
 When you open the bottle, these gases will be released as bubbles, but no foam will be produced.